 Honestly?
 I just didn’t want to be writing too much about pain.
 That’s just a bummer.

-But really, what else is it that we all really ever write about?
+But really, what else is it that we all ever truly write about?
 Or make things about?

 Sure, there are plenty of other things in particular, but when it comes down to it, it’s one of the main things we’re always talking, singing, writing, making things about — just sometimes more directly than others: our pain, where it came from, our path to mold it into something different — to shape ourselves into something different, transforming pain and our hurt selves into other things — things we hope are great and better, but may still feel a little busted at times.